 But the night was still young for our volunteers.
 After a round of tea and a raid of the station chocolate supplies, there were boats to be washed down, equipment to be repacked, and a debrief to be had.
 ‘We need to check the wellbeing of our crew, and review our performance,’ Martin explains.

 In Penarth, the tradition after an overnight shout is to take a group photo at sunrise.
 The crew flagged down a jogger to snap the shot.
 ‘She must have thought it was the weirdest stag do she’d ever seen,’ quips Kath.

 Many of the crew went straight to work, where what they had done sank in.
 Matt says: ‘Having two people’s lives in your hands, you do think about it in your daily life afterwards for a few days.’

-So the crew were delighted to see Andy and Jason again, fit and well, when they called down to Penarth’s Tuesday evening training night.
-A couple of days later, Kath told a group of local fundraisers: ‘When Andy shook my hand and said: “You saved my life,” he wasn’t just thanking me, he was thanking you guys as well.
+So the crew were delighted to see Andrew and Jason again, fit and well, when they called down to Penarth’s Tuesday evening training night.
+A couple of days later, Kath told a group of local fundraisers: ‘When Andrew shook my hand and said: “You saved my life,” he wasn’t just thanking me, he was thanking you guys as well.
 Because without the supporters, we wouldn’t be able to do what we do.’

 'It only takes a few seconds'

-Andy says: ‘I was worried about Jason all the time.
+Andrew says: ‘I was worried about Jason all the time.
 He’d been a bit down since the operation – that’s the reason I took him out fishing that night.
 The lifeboat crew are special to me now.
 They saved my life and I can’t thank them enough.
 I can go home and see my grandchildren because of them.
 People should wear lifejackets all the time while at sea.
 Because it only takes seconds for a boat to go down, like mine did.’

 Going angling?
 Whether you cast from the shore, a kayak or a boat, take a look at our tips to help you fish safely.